ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The purpose of this message is to indicate that one of the peer gateways has decided not to proceed with the session.
 No further messages will be delivered after the abort message.

-- messageType REQUIRED: It MUST be the value urn:ietf:satp:msgtype:session-abort-msg.
+- messageType REQUIRED: It MUST be the value urn:ietf:params:satp:core:msgtype:session-abort-msg.

 - sessionId REQUIRED: This is the current session in which the abort occurs.